Yoga Etiquette and Best Practices

 Drink water before, during and after class.
 Many of our classes are intended to make students sweat.
 Even in our unheated classes, you will practice poses that cleanse the lymphatic and immune systems.
 Help this natural practice by giving your body plenty of fluids.

 There is an art to making sure your body has enough fuel to get you through class.
 Most students find it uncomfortable to practice on a full stomach.
-Don’t arrive ravenous, but don’t come in stuffed either.
+No food or open containers are allowed in the studio.

 Most students prefer to use their own mats.
-If you are new to yoga, or forgot to grab yours, we do rent mats for a nominal fee.
-Sanitizer is provided; please wipe down your rental mat before returning it.
-You’ll want an environmentally-friendly water bottle.
-You can fill yours at our cooler.
-We also sell water and coconut water in the reception area.
-Finally, bring a towel… especially for hot yoga classes.
+If you are new to yoga, or forgot to grab yours, we will provide one for you.
+Sanitizer is provided; please wipe down the borrowed mat before returning it.
+Please bring a water bottle.
+You’re welcome to refill it our water cooler.
+Finally, bring a towel… especially for heated yoga classes.

 We come together to practice.
 Heavy perfume can be distracting to you and others.
-Makeup is more likely to get in your eyes and on your towel than to keep you beautiful through 60-90 minutes of intense yoga.
 Come as you really are, and you’ll find you fit right in.